 Does a company with an articulated mission statement have a competitive advantage?
 What about a clear vision or core values?
 Most organizations have them; they’re well-worded and catchy, warm and fuzzy—and, too often, devoid of any meaning.
-Adam Silver discusses why it’s imperative that companies develop and harness a true sense of purpose—one that goes beyond just profit.
+Ian Brenner discusses why it’s imperative that companies develop and harness a true sense of purpose—one that goes beyond just profit.

 Let’s start with an organization whose values were, “respect, integrity, communication and excellence.”
 It went further to define “respect” as “treat(ing) others as we would like to be treated ourselves….We do not tolerate abusive or disrespectful treatment.
 Ruthlessness, callousness and arrogance don’t belong here.”